 Get help from housing counselors and programs

-Government programs and the housing counselors they provide can help you learn your options as you work to keep your home.
+Government programs and housing counselors can help you learn your options as you work to keep your home.

 - Find a HUD-approved housing counseling agency in your area for free, local foreclosure prevention services.